Cancer Council Queensland: Fundraising

 Other fundraisers include the Challenge for Cancer, Dress Down Day and Clip for Cancer.

 History

 Cancer Council Queensland was established in 1961 as the Queensland Cancer Fund.
 Its original purpose was to purchase medical equipment for the Queensland Radium Institute, a part of the state health department.

 On 1 May 2007, the Queensland Cancer Fund was renamed to Cancer Council Queensland and adopted the daffodil, the international symbol of hope, as its logo.
-It replaced the caduceus, a staff with an intwined snake, which was its original logo.
+It replaced the caduceus, a staff with an entwined snake, which was its original logo.

 The name change more closely aligned the organisation with other states and territories of Australia, all of which have an anti-cancer organisation named Cancer Council, all of which are members of Cancer Council Australia.